The approach taken

 There are several judges with key leadership responsibilities for international work:

 Sir Geoffrey Vos, the Chancellor of the High Court, reports on international issues to the Judicial Executive Board to ensure the Board is well-sighted and able to contribute to strategic decisions.
 Sir Geoffrey also oversees judicial issues directly related to EU departure and work to promote understanding of the UK’s legal system.

-Lord Justice Gross is the Lead Judge for International Relations, overseeing international work on a day-to-day basis, and can be considered the first point of contact, through the Judicial Office, for judges from other jurisdictions.
+Lord Justice Flaux is the Lead Judge for International Relations, overseeing international work on a day-to-day basis, and can be considered the first point of contact, through the Judicial Office, for judges from other jurisdictions.

 Other judges with specific areas of responsibility and oversight: